bom-d-van/bom-d-van.github.io/resume.md

 * Integrated Kubernetes Ingress DNS name registration in Private DNS server
   * Implemented a dns server (as the rfc2136 provider for external-dns) running on a windows DNS server
   * Implemented a terraform provider for IAC management
+* Implemented infra and migrations logics of helm2 to helm3
 * Implemented the infra IAC logics using saltstack for managing both on-board systems on autonomous vehicles and servers
 * Extended the MAAS terraform provider to improve our internal IAC management process.
 * Implemented microservice traffic routing (dabbed as "swimlane") using traefik IngressRoute on Kubernetes.
+* Implemented a MTLS proxy daemon, root and device certificate protection using nvpkcs11.
 * SRE duty: firefighting, server management, etc.
   * Identified and resolved a networking issues between 2 kubernetes clusters (traced down packets being dropped on the client side due to NIC firmware bugs)
   * Debugged latency and connectivity issues of artifact repository tools like nexus and harbor